hostankit/hostankit/README.md

 #### 👨🏽‍💼 Facts about me<br/>

-- 🔭 I’m currently working on software development and design at HostelDevta
+- 🔭 I’m currently working on software development and design at NatWest Group
-- 🌱 I’m currently learning machine Learning and blockchain
+- 🌱 I’m currently learning automation, cybersecurity, cloud, machine Learning and blockchain
-- 👯 I’m looking to collaborate on machine learning and blockchain projects
+- 👯 I’m looking to collaborate on cost efficient solutions
 - 💬 Ask me about and can take help from me in software design and development.
 - ⚡ Fun fact: I love to code only with keyboard and mouse